JoseAlbDR/the-wild-oasis/README.md

 ## Features

+- Dark Mode Button: Allows to switch between Dark/Light style modes.
 - User Authentication: Allows users to sign up and log in to the application.
 - Booking Management: Provides tools for viewing and managing bookings.
 - Cabin Details: Displays information about available cabins and their features.
 - Check-In/Out Procedures: Manages the process of checking in and checking out guests.
 - Dashboard: Offers an overview of resort activities, stays, and more.
 - Settings: Allows administrators to configure various application settings.
+- Account Settings: Allows to change User settings like Full Name, Avatar Image or Password.
+- Filter: Bookings and Cabings pages have Filter and Sort features.

 ## Dependencies